mescu74/systematic-review-assistant/docs/epic2-recovery-resolver-implementation.md

 - **User Story / Goal:** As a developer, I need a robust LLM agent (chain) that can take disagreement context as input and produce a final, reasoned screening decision, so that conflicts can be resolved automatically.
 - **Detailed Requirements:**
-  - Review and update the `ScreeningResolutionSchema` Pydantic schema in `src/sr_assistant/core/schemas.py`.
+  - Review and update the `ResolverOutputSchema` Pydantic schema in `src/sr_assistant/core/schemas.py`.
 Specifically address the `resolver_include` field: evaluate its necessity and utility in light of a definitive `final_decision` field being the primary outcome (as suggested in FR5 of `docs/prd-resolver.md`).
 If the `resolver_include` field (or a repurposed version) is retained, ensure its name is appropriate (e.g., `contributing_strategies` or similar if it serves a new purpose) and its type is `list[ScreeningStrategyType]` (from `src/sr_assistant/core/types.py`) instead of `list[str]`.
 The schema must accurately reflect the data intended for populating/deriving the `ScreeningResolution` model.
   - Update/Create the `resolver_prompt` (system and human messages) in `screening_agents.py` to clearly instruct the LLM.
 The prompt should take all necessary context: `SearchResult` data, `SystematicReview` protocol (PICO, exclusion criteria), and the conservative/comprehensive `ScreenAbstractResult` details.
-The prompt must align with the (potentially updated) `ScreeningResolutionSchema` for its output structure, especially emphasizing the `final_decision`.
+The prompt must align with the (potentially updated) `ResolverOutputSchema` for its output structure, especially emphasizing the `final_decision`.
-  - Construct the `resolver_chain` using the `RESOLVER_MODEL`, the refined prompt, and structured output parsing (to `ScreeningResolutionSchema`).
+  - Construct the `resolver_chain` using the `RESOLVER_MODEL`, the refined prompt, and structured output parsing (to `ResolverOutputSchema`).
   - Implement error handling and retries for the `resolver_chain` similar to existing screening chains.
 - **Acceptance Criteria (ACs):**
-  - AC1: `ScreeningResolutionSchema` in `schemas.py` is correctly defined/updated; if a field like `resolver_include` is kept, it has an appropriate name and type (`list[ScreeningStrategyType]`).
+  - AC1: `ResolverOutputSchema` in `schemas.py` is correctly defined/updated; if a field like `resolver_include` is kept, it has an appropriate name and type (`list[ScreeningStrategyType]`).
   - AC2: `resolver_prompt` is implemented and includes placeholders for all required context and aligns with the output schema.
-  - AC3: `resolver_chain` is defined, uses the specified model, prompt, and structured output parsing to `ScreeningResolutionSchema`.
+  - AC3: `resolver_chain` is defined, uses the specified model, prompt, and structured output parsing to `ResolverOutputSchema`.
-  - AC4: The chain correctly processes realistically structured input data (which may contain specific test values for known scenarios) and produces an output that successfully parses into a `ScreeningResolutionSchema` instance.
+  - AC4: The chain correctly processes realistically structured input data (which may contain specific test values for known scenarios) and produces an output that successfully parses into a `ResolverOutputSchema` instance.
-  - AC5: Integration test for `resolver_chain` (running against the actual LLM API, using approved quotas) confirms it can be invoked with representative real context and returns an output that parses correctly to the `ScreeningResolutionSchema`.
+  - AC5: Integration test for `resolver_chain` (running against the actual LLM API, using approved quotas) confirms it can be invoked with representative real context and returns an output that parses correctly to the `ResolverOutputSchema`.
-- **Dependencies:** Story 2.1 (for `ScreeningResolutionSchema` to align with `ScreeningResolution` storage).
+- **Dependencies:** Story 2.1 (for `ResolverOutputSchema` to align with `ScreeningResolution` storage).

 ---